learningequality/ricecooker/docs/usage.md

 ## Step 3: Add more content nodes and files

 Once your channel is created, you can start adding nodes.
-To do this, you need to convert your data to the rice cooker's objects.
+To do this, you need to convert your data to `ricecooker` objects.
 Here are the classes that are available to you (import from `ricecooker.classes.nodes`):

   - __TopicNode__: folders to organize to the channel's content